cyverse/irods-adm/coding-standards-bash.md

 ## Naming Conventions

+__TODO review the following in a browser__

-This section describes the recommended conventions for naming source files, functions, constants, and variables.
+This section describes the recommended conventions for naming constants, variables, functions, and source files.

 ### Constant and Variable Names